-To start adding categories and tags, click Click to add tags or Click to add categories.
+To start adding categories and tags, click Tags + or Categories +.
 To learn more, visit Using tags and categories in a blog.

 Step 5 - Enable or disable comments

-After enabling comments in Comment Settings, you can enable or disable comments for a blog post by clicking Comments On/Off in the Blog Post Editor.
+After enabling comments in Comment Settings, you can enable or disable comments for individual blog posts by clicking Comments On/Off in the Blog Post Editor.

 When comments are enabled, visitors can comment as long as the post is published.

 Set a time limit for comments

-To close the blog post for commenting after a certain time, click never to set a date and time when comments will be disabled.
+To close the blog post for commenting after a certain time, click never, then set a date and time when comments will be disabled.

-Click inside the calendar to select the date and time you'd like to disable comments.
+Click inside the calendar to select the date and time to disable comments.

 Step 6 - Add thumbnail images

 To add a thumbnail image, click the Options tab and drag your image into the image uploader.
 Click Save.

 Note: You can also click the image uploader to open a file selection menu and then select a file from your computer, or click the Getty images button to search the Getty library for a licensable image.

 Step 7 - Add custom URLs

 Every blog post has its own URL, formatted based on your default Post URL Format.
-To edit the post URL, click the Options tab, then click in the Post URL box and edit the slug.
+To edit the post URL, click the Options tab, then click the Post URL box and edit the slug.

-The slug will automatically include /blog/, but you can add any custom text after, separated by dashes.
+The URL will automatically include the Blog Page slug, but you can add any custom text after, separated by dashes.
 Here's an example of how that might look: